PrincessBari/mta_all_nyc_buses/README.md

 # Overview
 As an NYC resident and avid MTA bus rider, I wanted a way to actually see bus options on a map rather than scrolling through a list.
 This project pulls live data from the MTA Bus Time API and renders every active bus across all five boroughs on an interactive Mapbox map.
-Hover or tap any bus to see its route, destination, and next stops — along with the full route path drawn on the map.
+Hover or tap any bus to see its route, destination, and next stops — along with the full route path and bus stops drawn on the map.

 # How It Works
 The frontend is a single HTML file hosted on GitHub Pages.
 Every 45 seconds, the browser makes a call to an AWS Lambda function, which